The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

 \subsection{Numerical solution of the schemes}

-Now we describe how we solve $F[u]=0$ where $F$ given by \cref{eq:discrete_scheme} or \cref{eq:discrete_scheme_2}.
-Due to the non-smoothness of the grid functions $F$, Newton-type methods are not applicable to compute a root of~$F$.
-Also quasi-Newton methods require some degree of (directional) differentiability in the root $x^*$ such that $F[u^*]=0$ in order to converge (cf. e.g. \cite{martinez1995inexact,sun1997newton}).
-Due to the strong non-smoothness of $F$ given by \cref{eq:discrete_scheme} or \cref{eq:discrete_scheme_2}, this is too much of an assumption.
+Now we describe how we solve $\hat{F}[u]=0$ where $\hat F$ given by \labelcref{eq:discrete_scheme} or \labelcref{eq:discrete_scheme_2}.
+Due to the non-smoothness of the grid functions $\hat F$, Newton-type methods are not applicable to compute a root of~$\hat F$.
+Also quasi-Newton methods require some degree of (directional) differentiability in the root $x^*$ such that $\hat F[u^*]=0$ in order to converge (cf. e.g. \cite{martinez1995inexact,sun1997newton}).
+Due to the strong non-smoothness of $\hat F$ given by \labelcref{eq:discrete_scheme} or \labelcref{eq:discrete_scheme_2}, this is too much of an assumption.
 Hence, it seems natural to study the simple fixed-point iteration

-where $E[u]=u-\rho F[u]$ is referred to as Euler map.
-Obviously, roots of $F$ correspond to fixed-points of $E$.
-The terminology ``Euler map'' stems from the obvious fact that \cref{eq:fixpoint_it} can be seen as explicit Euler discretization of the ODE $\dot{u}(t)=-F[u(t)]$ with time step size $\rho>0$.
-Is is well-known (cf.~\cite{oberman2005convergent}, for instance) that if $\rho>0$ is smaller than the reciprocal Lipschitz constant of $F$ and $F$ is monotone in the sense that $u\geq v$ implies $F[u]\geq F[v]$ in the partial order in $\R^M$, then the Euler map $E$ is a contraction.
-Since this would in particular imply a unique fixed point of $E$ and hence a unique root of $F$, we cannot expect this in our case.
+where $\hat E[u]=u-\rho \hat F[u]$ is referred to as Euler map.
+Obviously, roots of $\hat F$ correspond to fixed-points of $\hat E$.
+The terminology ``Euler map'' stems from the obvious fact that \labelcref{eq:fixpoint_it} can be seen as explicit Euler discretization of the ODE $\dot{u}(t)=-\hat F[u(t)]$ with time step size $\rho>0$.
+Is is well-known (cf.~\cite{oberman2005convergent}, for instance) that if $\rho>0$ is smaller than the reciprocal Lipschitz constant of $\hat F$ and $\hat F$ is monotone in the sense that $u\geq v$ implies $\hat F[u]\geq \hat F[v]$ in the partial order in $\R^M$, then the Euler map $E$ is a contraction.
+Since this would in particular imply a unique fixed point of $E$ and hence a unique root of $\hat F$, we cannot expect this in our case.

-However, due to the ``local monotonicity'' of $F$ (cf.~\cref{rem:monotonicity}) one can expect that in the proximity of a root the map $F$ is monotone and hence $E$ is a contraction there.
-In practice, the fixed point iteration \cref{eq:fixpoint_it} converges very reliably on our numerical experiments.
+However, due to the ``local monotonicity'' of $\hat F$ (cf.~\cref{rem:monotonicity}) one can expect that in the proximity of a root the map $\hat F$ is monotone and hence $\hat E$ is a contraction there.
+In practice, the fixed point iteration \labelcref{eq:fixpoint_it} converges very reliably on our numerical experiments.
 For designing a stopping criterion we utilize both the relative changes of the iterates and the accuracy of the root.
-The detailed algorithm to find a root of $F$, and hence an infinity Laplacian eigenfunction, is given in \cref{alg:root}.
+The detailed algorithm to find a root of $\hat F$, and hence an infinity Laplacian eigenfunction, is given in \cref{alg:root}.